yerraballi-suresh-kumar-reddy/Amazon_Bedrock_AgentCore/README.md

 aws s3 ls

-# Upload the given files on Ubuntu
+## Upload the given files on Ubuntu

  - requirements.txt
  - docker
  - build.sh

-Note: Add these details in
+## Note: Modify the files as per the need such as in build.sh need to replace the account id for AWS

 - ACCOUNT=""
 - REGION="ap-south-1"